sylvester-henrique/dev-notes/microservices/README.md

 - **Complexity:** Harder to debug and trace flows (requires distributed tracing).
 - **Eventual Consistency:** Data is not consistent immediately across the system.

-## Backends for Frontends (BFF)

-Create a separate backend for each type of client, such as desktop and mobile.

-**Benefits:**
-- **Avoid bloated API:** that serves multiple clients and become overcomplicated
-- **Meet requirements for specific needs:** For example, a mobile client app might need smaller and optimized payloads
-- **Group requests:** it can have endpoints that make requests to different microservices, so the client will need to make just one request to the specific backend

-### Choosing between API Gateway vs BFF

-When deciding between a single API Gateway and the BFF pattern, consider the diversity of your clients:

-- **Use a Single API Gateway when:**
-  - You have a single client type (e.g., a web application).
-  - Multiple clients have very similar requirements and data needs.
-  - You want to minimize infrastructure complexity and maintenance overhead.
-  - The team is small, and managing multiple gateways would be overkill.

-- **Use BFF (Backend for Frontend) when:**
-  - You have multiple client types with significantly different requirements (e.g., Mobile App vs. Web App vs. IoT device).
-  - Mobile clients need minimized payloads to save bandwidth and battery.
-  - Different teams manage different client applications and want autonomy to change their backend logic without coordinating with others.
-  - You want to optimize the API experience specifically for each client interface.

 ## Strangler Fig Pattern

 During a migration from monolithic to microservices, this pattern suggests to gradually replace parts of the monolith by building microservices around it until all migration is complete.